KArbeRes/MagentaA11yV2/public/content/documentation/web/component/iframe.md

 1. Test keyboard only, then screen reader + keyboard actions

    - Arrow keys: Content within the iframe is browsed
-   - Tab: Interactive content in the iframe come into view
+   - Tab: Interactive content in the iframe comes into view

 2. Test mobile screenreader gestures